Having been a Counsellor for many years, I tend to get friends and family being sent my way to ask about how to become a Counsellor.

 It is, without doubt, a very difficult, but rewarding journey and can set you up for a career or option to practice as a Counsellor in the UK.

 My aim was to give you a brief outline of how to become a Counsellor in the UK.
 There are many more intricacies to each of these steps, which will be addressed through the many articles every week on this site.
-If you would like to know any more information or have any questions about becoming a counsellor, please comment below and I will get back to you ASAP.
+If you would like to know any more information or have any questions about becoming a counsellor, please get in touch through the website or leave me a comment on the video below:

 The BACP (British Association for Counselling and Psychotherapy) has also written a very good and comprehensive article on becoming a counsellor in the UK.
 You can access that here – https://www.bacp.co.uk/careers/careers-in-counselling/training/